cos316/assignment2-starter-code/README.md

 Twitter).

-It uses an in-memory database to store users, threads, and messages, and presents a JSON-based REST API for listing recents threads from a particular user or all users the requesting user follows, posting new threads, responding to threads, and creating new users.
+It uses an in-memory database to store users, threads, and messages, and presents a JSON-based REST API for listing recent threads from a particular user or all users the requesting user follows, posting new threads, responding to threads, and creating new users.